Skip to main content

 Can an AI CRM auto-enrich my leads?

 Yes.
-Taskade AI Agents have web search, scraping, and 22-plus built-in tools that let them auto-enrich leads from a company name or email domain.
+Taskade AI Agents have web search, scraping, and 34 built-in tools that let them auto-enrich leads from a company name or email domain.
 The agent can pull LinkedIn titles, headcount, funding stage, and recent news, then write the data back into your contact table.
 You can trigger enrichment manually, on a schedule, or whenever a new row appears via Custom Agent Tools.

 Airtable vs Taskade vs Lovable for custom CRM?